PCIE In Research - WHY?

 PCIE In Research - HOW?

-The PCIE team can support and guide researchers with the PCIE plans for their projects, from start to finish and anywhere along this journey.
-We signpost or direct and guide on how, when and where to do good quality Public Involvement, underpinned by the UK Standards for Public Involvement
+The PCIE team can support and guide researchers with PCIE plans for their projects - from start to finish, and at any point along the way.
+We offer advice on how, when, and where to carry out high-quality public involvement, signposting to relevant resources and approaches.
+Our guidance is underpinned by the UK Standards for Public Involvement

 PCIE In Research - WHO?

-Building a relationship with your public members is important to ensure that working together is both fun and effective.
-Think about who you may know through your networks that might be able to offer a public perspective.
-If you would like support with this, the PCIE team are able to connect you with our experienced and knowledgeable ARC KSS public members.
-Not only do they bring their lived experience and skills but often have close affiliations with local community care groups who may be able to support you.
+Building strong relationships with public members is key to ensuring that working together is both enjoyable and effective.
+Consider who you may already know through your networks who could offer a public perspective.
+If you'd like support with this, the PCIE Team can connect you with experienced and knowledgeable ARC KSS public members.
+They bring not only lived experience and valuable skills, but often have close links with local community care groups who may also be able to support your work.

-Two ARC KSS PhD students, Kat and Alice involved public members in their projects through the use of co-production as a way of working.
-Here they share their top tips for those wanting to use a co-production approach in their research.
+Two ARC KSS PhD students, Kat and Alice, involved public members in their research projects using co-production as a way of working.
+Here, they share their top tips for anyone interested in using co-production approach in their research.

-Click here to read about how one of our Public Advisors combined her personal experience of Dementia and her knowledge and interest in technology, to give added insight and support to the work she is now doing with the Dementia, Digital and Coproduction Themes on the research and design of a dementia and wellbeing digital tracking tool.
+Click here to read how one of our Public Advisors has combined personal experience of dementia with a passion for technology to bring valuable insight and support to the Dementia, Digital and Co-production Themes.
+Their contribution is helping shape the research and design of a digital tracking tool for dementia and wellbeing.

 Graphic designs created with our public members and Juli Dosad.